UPPMAX/R-matlab-julia-HPC/docs/advanced/thread_parallelism/README.md

 ## Exercise 5: share the results

 By now, some of the calculations in exercise 1 will be finished.
-If not: no worries, just continue :+1: .
+If not: no worries, just continue!

 - In the terminal on your favorite HPC cluster, run the following command to collect all results: